snake-fan/KnowAct/docs/UserSimulator.md

 - generator, validator, or system failure

 If the LLM generator fails, times out, or returns no usable answer, the simulator should use a safe fallback rather than asking the validator to generate replacement content.
 The validator judges candidate answers; it does not serve as a backup generator.

+Policy and answer fallback paths should still produce or consume the same **Simulator Answer Intent** schema where possible.
+Safe fallback is the terminal visible response after policy fallback, generation failure, validator unavailability, or bounded regeneration exhaustion.

 ## Debug Trace